 Spark the technologist within her!

-Technovation[MN] is pleased to announce their first ever Spark Scholarships for Technovation[MN] participants interested in further pursuing training in computer sciences or business entrepreneurship.
+Technovation[MN] is pleased to announce the second year of accepting applicants for the Spark Scholarships for Technovation[MN] participants interested in further pursuing training in computer sciences or business entrepreneurship.
 This scholarship is for students who have participated in at least one Technovation[MN] program.

 Spark Senior Scholarship:

 $1,000 scholarships for girls and non-binary individuals ages 15-18 (age on Aug 1, 2020)

 $250 scholarships for girls and non-binary individuals ages 10-14 (age on Aug 1, 2020)